Pond plant propagation is a good method of producing more plants to extend the amount of planting in your pond.

 1. Cut sections from the growing stem of the plant so each section contains a shoot and a portion of stem with root growth.

-2. Pot rooted plantlets into a mesh basket & aquatic compost.
+2. Pot rooted plantlets into a mesh basket & aquatic compost with a feed ball.

 Top tip: Do not cut a shoot from the parent runner until it has root growth.